 Looking for a new way to share information with families?
 You can create a class website using the free, easy-to-use Spark Page.
 Perfect for teachers on Chromebooks, laptops, iPads and iPhones, this simple website creation tool is a fantastic choice for creating a classroom website.
-You might decide to kick off the year introducing a new class website or pause mid-year to share the great work happening in your classroom!
+You might decide to kick off the year introducing a new class website.
+Alternatively, you can pause mid-year to share the great work happening in your classroom!

 10 Tips for Creating a Class Website with Adobe Spark